Petrochelidon pyrrhonota pyrrhonota

 - High counts: 30,000 near Kenesaw, Adams Co 13 Aug 2000, 12,000 in the Funk WPA, Phelps Co area 1 Aug 1999, 5000 on Road 718, Jefferson Co 18 Jul 2022, and 3000+ in Kearney Co 21 Jul 2001.

-Comments: Brown and Brown have banded an incredible 231,000 Cliff Swallows in the Keith Co area since 1982; recoveries include southern Brazil, El Salvador, Texas, Colorado, Idaho, Alberta, and Missouri (Brown and Brown 2001).
+Comments: Brown and Brown banded an incredible 231,000 Cliff Swallows in the Keith Co from 1982 to 2000; recoveries include southern Brazil, El Salvador, Texas, Colorado, Idaho, Alberta, and Missouri (Brown and Brown 2001).
 One bird banded while migrating through Venezuela was recaptured in Keith Co (Mary B. Brown, personal communication).

-A study by Brown and Brown (2013), based on a large number of measurements over time on Cliff Swallows in Keith Co, Nebraska suggested that wing-length in this population has become shorter over the last 30 years, likely an adaptation that allows the birds to better change direction and avoid being killed by vehicles.
+A study by Brown and Brown (2013), based on a large number of measurements over time on Cliff Swallows in Keith Co, Nebraska suggested that wing-length in this population has become shorter over the last 30 years, a possible adaptation that allows the birds to better change direction and avoid being killed by vehicles.

 Images